Privacy Policy

 Data that we hold and how we use it

-As a supplier or potential supplier to Driftrock, we may hold the following data about you: name, email, role, company you work for, company address, telephone, invoice details, bank details, signature or e-signature.
+As a supplier or potential supplier to Driftrock, we may hold the following data about you: name, email, role, company you work for, company address, phone number, invoice details, bank details, signature or e-signature.

 We use this data for reviewing tenders for goods and services, entering into supplier contracts, and paying invoices.
 The data we hold will have come directly from you.